clairexen/riscv-fanfic/riscv-long/riscv-long.md

 -----------------------------------------------------------------------

-To preserve encoding space, extended format instructions should use the "f8 extended format" whenever there is sufficient space left left in the immediate field.
+To preserve encoding space, extended format instructions should use the "f8 extended format" whenever there is sufficient space left in the immediate field.

 Instructions that require a third source operand (aka R4-type instructions) should use the the "r4 extended format":